jlipton04/Project-1/Task B/readme.md

 # Instructions

 1. Go the Task B folder
-2. Command for running the output file usnig `./dgmake 4 1000 30 1`
+2. Command for running the output file using `./dgmake 4 1000 30 1`
   Note: Here we are using 3 command line arguements:
   a.
 First command line arguement - Number of threads to run
   b.
 Second command line arguement - Problem Size
   c.
 Third command line arguement - Repeats (No of times to repeat the operation (Min value 30))
   d.
 Fourth command line arguement - Enable / Disable Error checking (1 - True, 0 - False)

 # Questions